 I’m listing this as not a surprise, because well, it’s no surprise that there are vendors offering tons of used military gear outside of the largest military base in the world.

-My husband actually bought 2 Army combat shirts while we were there.
+My husband bought 2 Army combat shirts while we were there.
 They usually run about $45 each and he paid $15.
 Can’t beat that!

-However, our BEST find of the day was an old, scuffed up dresser that I couldn’t wait to get home and start working on.
-We turned it into a beautiful farmhouse buffet/charging station.
+However, our BEST find of the day was an old, scuffed-up dresser that I couldn’t wait to get home and start working on.
+We turned it into a beautiful farmhouse buffet/charging station!

 Our afternoon at the Bragg Boulevard Flea Market was an afternoon well spent.
 Not only were we able to spend time together as a family, but we brought home what is now one of our favorite pieces of furniture.